 - Army: AR 385-10 / DA PAM 385-64

 - DoD Contractors: DoD 4145.26-M

-- Navy: NAVSEA OP 5 Volume 1 (This document is limited to US government agencies and their contractors.
-Request for copies should be made through appropriate DOD agencies, or directly to the Naval Ordnance Safety and Security Activity (NOSSA))
+- Navy: NAVSEA OP 5 Volume 1 (Distribution authorized to U.S. Government agencies and their contractors; administrative/operational use; Other requests for this document must be referred to the Naval Ordnance Safety and Security Activity (NOSSA) (N5))

 A. ECM Designs

 ECM designs fall within three basic structural hardness classifications; "7-Bar", "3-Bar" and "Undefined" depending upon the relative ability to resist blast loadings.
 The DDESB has established design criteria for each of the ECM classifications, and approved the classification of previously designed ECMs.
 DDESB Technical Paper (TP) 15 summarizes the development of AE storage facilities and documents approved protective construction designs.